Congratulations to our 2016 CPF Scholars!

-All scholarship applicants will be notified of their awards status following the Scholarship Committee’s selection of recipients.
+All scholarship applicants will be notified of their awards status following the Scholarship Committee’s selection of recipients in March 2017.
 Scholarship funding will be sent to the recipients’ respective college institutions prior to the upcoming Fall semester.
 Please contact ACPA directly with any questions.

 Scholarship Management System provided by WizeHive